-3.8 Feedback on assessed work
+3.10 Feedback on assessed work

 When marks for assessed work are finalised, they are made available individually to students.
-In the case of the dissertation and the overall MPhil result, this will be once the Degree Committee has approved the E xaminers' recommendations.
+In the case of the dissertation and the overall MPhil result, this will occur once the Degree Committee has approved the Examiners' recommendations .